biobenkj/MMG434/docs/source/daythree.rst

 **Questions!**

-.. _fastqcdaythree:
+.. _dthreefqc:

 FastQC
 ------

 While Bowtie is running, let's open up FastQC and have a look again at what `good Illumina data <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html>`_ and `bad Illumina data <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html>`_ look like.
 This will help us determine the quality of our own sequence based on their examples.

 Now, let's look at the `FastQC documentation <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/>`_ to see how to run our samples.
+In general, you go to **File** -> **Open** -> **Your .sam output from Bowtie**.

 Everyone, have a look at the status at their Bowtie submission and see if it is in the queue/running/completed.
 If your job is running or completed, place a green sticky note on their computer.
-If not, place a red stick note on their computer.
+If not, place a red sticky note on their computer.

+If your job has completed, please use FileZilla to download the *.sam* file to your desktop.
+Once this is done, please take your green sticky not *off* your computer.

+.. note:: If you are running out of room on your computer with the sequence data, upload the raw (untrimmed data) to the HPCC.
+Now, both the raw and trimmed data are off your computer and on the HPCC, allowing you to delete both of these files from your computer.

+Once your *.sam* file has downloaded to your desktop, please start the FastQC analysis.
+This will take a few minutes and you should see some output stating that it is analyzing an increasing number of reads.
+Once it is done, have a look over the report and then find your other classmates who analyzed the same treatment group.
+To identify yourself, write the treatment name on your green sticky note and place it on your computer.
+Get together and compare reports.

+**Presentation time!**

+Please have one person from each treatment group come and present a *representative* report from each treatment, assessing the results.

+.. note:: Save your report so that we can compile them at the end of the module.